St Cuthbert's Society, Durham: Student life

 The society has over 40 sports and societies, including a rugby team, a hockey team, a boat club, a running club, a drama society, an art society, a big band and a choir.

 Boat Club

 Launched in the summer of 1893, five years after the foundation of the society itself, the St Cuthbert's Society Boat Club offers training and facilities for rowers of all levels and commitment.
 It is one of the oldest student societies in the university and is based from the St Cuthbert's Boat House in the Elvet area of the city.

 SCSBC is a registered Boat Club through British Rowing, with Boat Code "SCB" and is a member organisation of Durham College Rowing.

 Running Club

-Founded in 2016, the running club is currently one of the most successful sports teams in the college.
-The club also offers personalised coaching plans and very popular socials that regularly attract upwards of 50 members.
+Founded in 2016, the running club is one of the college's sports clubs.
+It offers personalised coaching plans and organises social events, which regularly attract more than 50 members.